m-r-hunt/m-r-hunt.github.io/_posts/2018-04-03-thoughts-on-mega-man.markdown

 Observation #1
 ---

 Mega Man bosses don't telegraph their attacks well.
-Often not at all, they simply fire the attack and if you're in the wrong place (directly in front of them)you get hit.
+Often not at all, they simply fire the attack and if you're in the wrong place (directly in front of them) you get hit.
 I think this is because they are built around ranged combat.
-If you're standing far away then the time it takes a projectile to threaten you is the trlegraphing for the attack.
+If you're standing far away then the time it takes a projectile to threaten you is the telegraphing for the attack.
 I've noticed this is most often true for movement where the boss will start moving with no windup.
-Often they will jump, requiring you to move to avoid a hit, as touching bosses in mega man is a hit.
+Often they will jump, requiring you to move to avoid a hit, as touching bosses in Mega Man is a hit.

 Observation #2
 ---